This intensive programme is for international students about to start full-time postgraduate study at a UK university.

 Contact the department

-If you have specific questions about the degree, contact the Centre for English Language and Academic Writing
+If you have specific questions about the degree, contact the English Language Centre

 Modules & structure